horseshoe7/ColorGen/README.md

 - An .xcassets Assets Catalog with the colors (so to be available to Interface Builder)
 - A namespaced struct that contains all the color definitions as Constants that will reference these Colors in the asset catalog.
+- You can specify whether this namespaced struct has a public ACL or is internal (default).

 ## Input File Format